 - Under-sink filters add extra levels of filtration, making them more effective.
 And as they’re installed under your sink, you won’t have any extra gadgets or on-tap filters cluttering your kitchen.

 - You can have the tap filter water installed as a separate tap alongside your existing unit.
-Or you can upgrade to a mixer tap containing hot water, filtered water and traditional tap water.
+Or you can upgrade to a kitchen mixer tap containing hot water, filtered water and traditional tap water.

 Mixer Tap Design